Park Status & Updates

 Essential tips to maximize your experience during your visit to Yosemite:

 - Guided and Adventure Tours: Take advantage of guided tours and hikes.
-Tours offer a unique perspective of Yosemite, relieve the hassle of parking, and are your ticket to the park during reservation periods.
+Tours offer a unique perspective of Yosemite, relieve the hassle of parking.

 - Explore Beyond the Valley: Visit areas like Wawona near the south gate entrance.
-Rich in history and activities, Wawona offers the Yosemite History Center, stagecoach rides, various hikes, a dog-friendly trail, and dining at the historic Wawona Hotel.
+Rich in history and activities, Wawona offers the Yosemite History Center, stagecoach rides, various hikes, a dog-friendly trail.

 - Take Public Transportation: May - September, utilize YARTS for convenient travel to Yosemite with daily early buses on Highway 41, departing from Oakhurst at 7:10 AM and 8:55 AM; visit www.yarts.com for schedules and details.